AsesinoBlade/dfunity/ThePenwickPapers/ReadMe.txt

 The spell magnitude determines the durability of the atronach.
 Speaking to an allied atronach toggles follow/stay behaviour.
 An allied atronach can be pushed by activating it in 'Grab' mode.
+Atronachs can pick up amulets dropped by the player and equip them, if it is better than what they have.
 The maximum number of minions that can follow the player is determined by Willpower.
 Following atronachs and undead minions that have been lost will find the player character after a long rest or when the Landmark Journal fast travel is used.